TheJelmega/prog-lang/design/README.md

 <func-args> := [ <name> ':' ] <expr>
 ```

-A call expessions call a function.
+A call expessions calls a function.

 The expression will complete when the function returns.
 If the function return a value, this value will be returned, this function is therefore a place or value expression, depending on the returned value.

 The function expression can be called if it follows either of the following cases
-- The expression is function or function pointer expr type.
+- The expression is of a function or function pointer type.
-- The expression is of a value that implement one of the relavent function interfaces.
+- The expression is of a value that implement one of the relevant function interfaces.

-If needed, an automatic borrow of the function expression is takes.
+If needed, an automatic borrow of the function expression is taken.

 An argument can have an additional function argument label in case the function requires one.
 Any default arguments do not need to be provided and will be evaluated after evaluating the supplied operands, in the order they were defined in the signature.